MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 ###### SDK-only

 * C# WinRT projection now works on UWP.
-* Fix for `GeneratedFilesDir` showing up in Visual Studio for C# WinRT projection.<!-- todo: clarify: "`GeneratedFilesDir` no longer appears in Visual Studio during C# WinRT projection"? -->
+* Fixed an issue to ensure that `GeneratedFilesDir` no longer appears in Visual Studio for C# WinRT projection.

 <!-- end of Aug 2024 Prerelease SDK -->